Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: The Minimally Extended Standard Model in the Symmetric Phase

 Here $D_{\mu}=\partial_\mu+ig A^a_\mu \tau_a+ig^\prime \frac{Y}{2}B_Y$ represents the covariant derivative, where $\tau_a=\sigma_{a}/2$ $(a=1,2,3)$ are the $\rm SU(2)_{L}$ generators with corresponding gauge boson fields $A^a_\mu$, and $B_Y$ is the $\rm U(1)_{Y}$ gauge boson.
 The chiral components for the three generations of quarks and leptons are represented by the following doublets and singlets:

-where $Q_i$, $L_i$, $u_{i_R}$, $d_{i_R}$, $\nu_{i_{R}}$, and $e_{i_R}$ represent the left-handed quark doublets, left-handed lepton doublets, right-handed up-quarks, right-handed down-quarks, right-handed neutrinos, and right-handed charged leptons, respectively, and $i$ denotes the generation's index.
+where $Q_i$, $L_i$, $u_{i_R}$, $d_{i_R}$, $\nu_{i_{R}}$, and $e_{i_R}$ represent the left-handed quark doublets, left-handed lepton doublets, right-handed up-quarks, right-handed down-quarks, right-handed neutrinos, and right-handed charged leptons, respectively, and $i$ denotes the generation index.
 The Higgs doublet is defined as follows:

 where $\phi^{(+)}$ and $\phi^{(0)}$ represent charged and neutral complex scalar fields, and the doublet $\tilde{\Phi}:= i\sigma_2\Phi^*$.
 The first and second lines include the kinetic terms of fermions and their interactions with gauge fields.
 The third line includes the kinetic terms of the gauge fields $B_\mu$ and $A_\mu^a$, along with their gauge fixing terms, the latter being the Faddeev-Popov ghost term.
-The fourth line contains the free and self-interacting parts of the Higgs doublets, which includes the effective-mass-squared term $\mu^2(T)$, which is positive in the symmetric phase \cite{PhysRevD.45.2933}.
-The $\mu^2(T)$ derived from the one-loop effective Higgs potential \cite{PhysRevD.45.2933} is relevant here, though its explicit form is not required for this study.
+The fourth line contains the free and self-interacting parts of the Higgs doublets, which includes the effective-mass-squared term $\mu^2(T)$, which is positive in the symmetric phase \cite{PhysRevD.45.2933} \footnote{At zero temperature and at the tree level, the Higgs mass-squared at $\phi=0$ is negative, which leads to spontaneous symmetry breaking and a nonzero vacuum expectation value of $\phi$.
+However, the leading order of thermal corrections introduce a positive $T^2$-dependent term which, for $T>T_{\mathrm{EWPT}}$, restores the symmetry by shifting the effective potential minimum to $\phi=0$ \cite{PhysRevD.45.2933}.
+This treatment of effective mass parameter is a well-established method, particularly in studies of phase transitions \cite{PhysRevD.50.6662,PhysRevD.45.2933}.}.
 The fifth, sixth, seventh, and eighth lines encompass the Yukawa interactions, where $\Lambda^\nu_{ij}$, $\Lambda^e_{ij}$, $\Lambda^d_{ij}$, and $\Lambda^u_{ij}$ are the Yukawa coupling constants for neutrinos, charged leptons, down-quarks, and up-quarks, respectively.
-These coupling constants are not generally diagonal, although they can be diagonalized in the mass basis, which will be discussed in the following.
+These coupling constants are not in general diagonal, although they can be diagonalized in the mass basis, which will be discussed in the following.
 Note that the only difference between the SM and MESM is the presence of right-handed neutrinos along with nonzero Yukawa coupling constants $\Lambda_{ij}^\nu$, with which the neutrinos acquire Dirac masses in the broken phase via the Higgs mechanism.
 It is worth mentioning that the coupling constant $\lambda$ also has thermal corrections \cite{Anderson:1991zb, PhysRevLett.69.1304}, which have a negligible effect on our study.